Pyongyang Metro: Tourism

 Before 2010, tourists were only allowed to travel between Puhŭng Station (left) and Yŏnggwang Station (right), sparking a now discredited conspiracy theory that the two stations comprised the entire system.

 In general, tourism in North Korea is allowed only in guided groups with no diversion allowed from pre-planned itineraries.
 Foreign tourists used to be allowed to travel only between Puhŭng Station and Yŏnggwang Station.
 However, foreign students were allowed to freely use the entire metro system.
 Since 2010, tourists have been allowed to ride the metro at six stations, and in 2014, all of the metro stations were opened to foreigners.
 University students traveling with the Pyongyang Project have also reported visiting every station.

 As of 2014, it is possible for tourists on special Public Transport Tours to take metro rides through both lines, including visits to all stations.
 In April 2014, the first tourist group visited stations on both metro lines, and it is expected that such extended visits to both metro lines will remain possible for future tourist groups.

 The earlier restrictions on tourist access gave rise to a conspiracy theory that the metro existed only for display.
 According to this claim, which lacked evidence, the system had just two stations and the passengers were actors.
 With the entire network now open to foreign visitors, this idea has been discredited.

+After the COVID-19 pandemic, the metro was restricted to residents of Pyongyang as access was denied to tourists and tour groups.